-While there is no cure for cystic fibrosis, there are treatments available that can ease the symptoms.
-Quality of life is significantly better for patients who receive early care, so early diagnosis is very important.
+While there is no cure for CF, there are treatments available that can ease symptoms for those born with the progressive disease.
+Quality of life is significantly better when care is started early, so getting a diagnosis is very important.

 In the U.S., Canada, Australia, and in most of Europe, newborn infants are tested for a variety of health conditions before leaving the hospital.
 One of the diseases tested for is cystic fibrosis.